Optical mount

 An optical mount is a device used to join a normal camera and another optical instrument, such as a microscope or telescope.
-The optical mount is generally attached to the camera as a lens would on one end, and fastened to the other instrument in a similar fashion.
+The optical mount is generally attached to the top of the post of a camera as a lens would on one end, and fastened to the other instrument in a similar fashion.
 Optical mounts are used extensively in scientific imaging applications in biology and astronomy.
+An example of a tool with an optical mount would be optical tweezers.

+Custom made optical mounts must allow the insertion and stable retention of the optical component without damage to the optical component itself.